This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 How is GDM controlled?

 - Follow your meal plan as directed.
-Talk to a dietitian about the best meal plan for you.
-He or she may recommend that you eat 3 small meals and 3 snacks every day.
-Wait at least 2 hours between all meals and snacks.
-Limit carbohydrates (such as bread, cereal, and fruit) you eat at each meal and snack.
+Talk to a dietitian or healthcare provider about the best meal plan for you.
+He or she may recommend that you eat 3 small meals and 2 to 4 snacks every day.
+Control the amount of carbohydrates (such as bread, cereal, and fruit) you eat at each meal and snack.
 Too much carbohydrate in 1 meal or snack can cause your blood sugar to rise to a high level.
 Your dietitian or healthcare provider will tell you how much carbohydrate to eat at each meal and snack.
 Eat foods that are a good source of fiber, such as vegetables and legumes (beans and lentils).